tiffgerst/cosmwasm-book/src/cross-contract/working-with-time.md

 every distributed system, it is not easy to synchronize the clocks of all the nodes.

-However, there is the notion of a time that is monotonic - which means that it should never go "backward" between executions.
+However, there is the notion of time that is monotonic - which means that it should never go "backward" between executions.
 Also, what is important is - time is always unique throughout the whole transaction - and even